emacs-exordium/exordium/README.md

 the `-I` directives that are necessary for your project.

-The command uses a file `compile_includes` in the project root dir, which specifies how to compile your project and in particular where are all the source files and all the include files.
+The command uses a file `compile_includes` in the project root dir, which specifies how to generate `compilation_database.json` for your project.
+It is a simple text file indicating where are all the source files and all the include files.
 For example:

 ```
-  # Compile_includes files for project foo
+  # 'compile_includes' file for project foo
-  # Pattern to exclude in -I directives and for looking for sources:
+  # Patterns to exclude in -I directives and while looking for sources:
   exclude /test$
   exclude /doc$
   exclude /group$